 While I don’t want to play the part of “downer Dave,” my obligation to my clients is to help them evaluate business ideas and see ideas clearly and objectively.
 One of the best ways to add rigor to a fair evaluation is to challenge them to prepare a pitch deck explaining the concept and present it to me as if I was a fictional outside investor or their imaginary board of directors.

 Creating a Pitch Deck

-If you need help learning how to validate a business idea, a pitch deck can be a godsend.
-The systematic ritual of the pitch deck provides amazing clarity for the business leader regarding their new ideas.
-The process will help them decide if the idea will hold up to scrutiny or obvious flaws.
+A pitch deck can be a godsend if you need help learning how to validate a business idea.
+The systematic ritual of the pitch deck provides fantastic clarity for the business leader regarding their new ideas.
+The process will help them decide if the idea will hold up to scrutiny or apparent flaws.